mendersoftware/mender-qa/Documentation/adding-new-repository.md

 Please use templates as much as possible.
 The standard is a bit different depending on the repository: backend repositories can be built using only templates, client repositories rely on `Makefile` and custom jobs to build and publish.

+## GitLab: weekly schedule

+Set a weekly schedule to build master pipeline for every Tuesday evening, at 9 PM UTC:

+1. Log into GitHub as `mender-test-bot`, credentials are in `mystiko`
+2. Log into GitLab, using OAuth from GitHub.
+3. Set an CI/CD schedule with description `Weekly` and interval `0 21 * * 2`.

 ## integration

 *NOTE*: needs to be done together with [mender-qa](mender-qa).